 Iovance Biotherapeutics (IOVA) Received its Third Buy in a Row

-After Mizuho Securities and Piper Sandler gave Iovance Biotherapeutics (NASDAQ: IOVA) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Joseph Pantginis reiterated a Buy rating on Iovance Biotherapeutics today and set a price target of $48.00.
+After Mizuho Securities and Piper Sandler gave Iovance Biotherapeutics (NASDAQ: IOVA) a Buy rating last month, the company received another Buy, this time from Chardan Capital.
+Analyst Geulah Livshits reiterated a Buy rating on Iovance Biotherapeutics today and set a price target of $44.00.
 The company’s shares closed last Tuesday at $32.66.

-According to TipRanks.com, Pantginis is a 5-star analyst with an average return of 10.9% and a 42.3% success rate.
-Pantginis covers the Healthcare sector, focusing on stocks such as Applied Genetic Technologies, Lineage Cell Therapeutics, and Checkpoint Therapeutics.
+According to TipRanks.com, Livshits is a 4-star analyst with an average return of 12.0% and a 52.2% success rate.
+Livshits covers the Healthcare sector, focusing on stocks such as Rocket Pharmaceuticals, Crispr Therapeutics AG, and Intellia Therapeutics.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Iovance Biotherapeutics with a $47.00 average price target, which is a 44.6% upside from current levels.
-In a report issued on April 21, Mizuho Securities also initiated coverage with a Buy rating on the stock with a $61.00 price target.

 See today’s analyst top recommended stocks >>